Bananas in pyjamas* are coming down the stairs.

 I admit to reading this text at 15 expecting some kind of sexual titilation or insight into the mindset of those who have followed his creed.

 By comparison, de Sade’s typical debauched description begins with the flesh-eating rats, some rounded-up serfs and descends rapidly from there.
+Apparently it’s a satire about the tedious nature of complete licentiousness as anyone addicted to internet grot might recognise.

 Anyway, the teddy bear thing.
 I could probably claim it’s some new gender (for bananas anyway and maybe they themselves are sick of the phallic references) and get a HuffPost guest writer slot.